 If an employer discriminates or retaliates against an employee (for example, he fires an employee because the employee asked him why they weren't being paid the minimum wage, or because the employee files a claim or threatens to file a claim with the Labor Commissioner), the employee can file a discrimination/retaliation complaint with the Labor Commissioner's Office (also called the Division of Labor Standards Enforcement).
 In the alternative, an employee can file a lawsuit in court against the employer.
-For more details, please see the booklet located in the Training Materials, Health and Safety Rights: Facts for California Workers.
+For more details, please see the booklet located in the Training Materials, "All workers have rights in California."
 Employees in the state of California, have the right to speak to representatives of the office of the California Labor Commissioner or any other government or law enforcement agency about any issues affecting working conditions.
 Employers cannot fire, demote, suspend, or discipline employees for answering questions or providing information to a government agency.